Blopinpg1/Padre-Gino-s-Demo-Pizza-App/README.md

 - Source/author: Brian Holt (Frontend Masters course materials).
 - The project is intended as an educational demo.
 Adapt scripts/config for production as needed.

-If you'd like, I can add a `concurrently`-based `start` script to run backend+frontend together or add CI config.
-Tell me what you'd prefer.